zinzloun/THM_WriteUP/README.md

 ### Flag submissions 2 and 3
 You can find these flags.

-Futher investigate the server we can notice we <i>escaped</i> from a DOcker containers:
+Futher investigate the server we notice we landed on the web-server that hosts a Docker container, since the ssh server is active on the Docker interface as well (very insecure configuration):

     ifconfig
     br-19e3b4fa18b8: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500